yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 ## Syncoid - Restoring from backups

-Now that I have a backup server saving datasets for our hosts lets look at restoring a dataset to a host, or moving it to a new host.
+Now that I have a backup server saving datasets for our hosts let's look at restoring a dataset to a host, or moving it to a new host.

-First we add an other option to our disko config:
+First, we add another option to our disko config:

 ```nix
 { options, config, lib, pkgs, inputs, ... }: